atifaziz/LinqPadless/README.md

 [C# scripts (csx)][csx] or executable binaries so that they can be run outside and independent of LINQPad.

-The compiler emits a C# script file or an executable in the same directory and with the same file name as the source query except it bears either the `.csx` or the `.exe` extension.
-It also creates a Windows batch file alongside that does the following:
+The compiler emits a C# script file or an executable console applicaiton in a sub-directory.
+It also creates a Windows batch file alongside that uses [dotnet-script] to run the C# script or the `dotnet` CLI to run the console applicaiton.

 - Checks that referenced NuGet packages are installed.
 - Installs missing NuGet packages.